Christ-GUEDEGBE/PYTHON_DATA_PROJECT/README.md

 ### Results
-![Visualisation of top 3 skills for Data Jobs](./Project/images/skill_demand.png)
+![Visualisation of top 3 skills for Data Jobs](./Project/images/skill_demand.png) *Horizontal Bar plot to show the most in demand skills for the 3 top data jobs*

 ### Insights
 • Different top skills are prioritized across data roles: